learn-co-curriculum/dsc-regression-boston-lab/README.md

 ## Summary

 In this lab, you applied your skills learned so far on a new data set.
-You looked at the outcome of your analysis and realized that the data might need some preprocessing to see a clear improvement in results.
+You looked at the outcome of your analysis and realized that the data might need some preprocessing to see a clear improvement in the results.
 You'll pick this back up later on, after learning about more preprocessing techniques and advanced modeling techniques.